ptlis/shell-command/README.md

     $builder = new CommandBuilder();
 ```

-The builder will attempt to determine your environment (UNIX or Windows) when constructed, you can override this by specifying an environment as the first argument:
+The builder will attempt to determine your environment when constructed, you can override this by specifying an environment as the first argument:

 ```php